The Hopf structure of symmetric group characters as symmetric functions: Coproducts of the character bases

-\begin{subsection}{Coproducts on the power sum bases} In \cite{OZ} we derived an analog of the Murnaghan-Nakayama rule, see Theorem 20.
+In \cite{OZ} we derived an analog of the Murnaghan-Nakayama rule, see Theorem 20.
 This allows us to expand the power symmetric function in the irreducible character basis.
 This is currently the most efficient method for computing the irreducible character basis.

 For a partition $\lambda$, it follows from the defining relations in Equation \eqref{eq:pexpansionofcharbases} that

 Now this power sum analogue is important because of the following proposition. \begin{prop} If $|\mu|<|\la|$, then $\bfpb_\la[\Xi_\mu] = 0$ and if $|\mu| = |\la|$, then $\bfpb_\la[\Xi_\mu] = \delta_{\la\mu}$.
 More generally, $\phi_m(\bfpb_\lambda) = h_{(m - |\lambda|)} p_\lambda$. \end{prop}